Jerry Lewis: Charity activism with MDA

-Controversies

-In 1998, at the Aspen U.S. Comedy Arts Festival, when asked which women comics he admired, Lewis answered, "I don't like any female comedians.
-A woman doing comedy doesn't offend me but sets me back a bit.
-I, as a viewer, have trouble with it.
-I think of her as a producing machine that brings babies in the world."

-He went on to praise Lucille Ball as "brilliant" and said Carol Burnett is "the greatest female entrepreneur of comedy".
-On other occasions Lewis expressed admiration for female comedians Totie Fields, Phyllis Diller, Kathleen Freeman, Elayne Boosler, Whoopi Goldberg and Tina Fey.
-During the 2007 MDA Telethon, Lewis used the slur "fag" in a joke, for which he apologized.
-Lewis used the same word the following year on Australian television.

 Personal life

 Relationships and children

 Lewis wed Patti Palmer (née Esther Grace Calonico; 1921–2021), a singer with Ted Fio Rito, on October 3, 1944.
 They had six sons together; five biological: Gary (born 1945), Scott (born 1956), Christopher (born 1957), Anthony (born 1959) and Joseph (1964–2009); and one adopted: Ronald (born 1949).
 It was an interfaith marriage; Lewis was Jewish and Palmer was Catholic.

-He openly pursued relationships with other women and gave unapologetic interviews about his infidelity, revealing his affairs with Marilyn Monroe and Marlene Dietrich to People in 2011.
+While married to Palmer, Lewis likely fathered a daughter, Suzan (born 1952) with Lynn Dixon Kleinman."Jerry Lewis' Alleged Illegitimate Daughter Homeless In Philadelphia ."
+CBS News.
+September 14, 2017.
+DNA testing indicated an 88.7 percent probability that Suzan is related to Lewis' acknowledged son Gary.
+Lewis openly pursued relationships with other women and gave unapologetic interviews about his infidelity, revealing his affairs with Marilyn Monroe and Marlene Dietrich to People in 2011.
 Palmer filed for divorce from Lewis in 1980, after 35 years of marriage, citing Lewis's extravagant spending and infidelity on his part, and it was finalized in 1983.
 All of Lewis's children and grandchildren from his marriage to Palmer were excluded from inheriting any part of his estate.
 His eldest son, Gary, publicly called his father a "mean and evil person" and said that Lewis never showed him or his siblings any love or care.

 Lewis's second wife was Sandra "SanDee" Pitnick, a University of North Carolina School of the Arts professionally trained ballerina and stewardess, who met Lewis after winning a bit part in a dancing scene on his film Hardly Working.
-They wed on February 13, 1983, in Key Biscayne, Florida, adopted a daughter, Danielle (born 1992), and were married for 34 years until Lewis' death.
+They wed on February 13, 1983, in Key Biscayne, Florida, adopted a daughter, Danielle (born 1992), and were married for 34 years until Lewis's death on August 20, 2017.